Do Go On - 337 - The History of April Fools Day

 That's cute.

-No, according to Winnick, the idea being that someone would eventually succumb to the urge to kick the hat.
+No, according to Winnick, the idea being that someone would eventually succumb to the urge to kick the hat

-And thus stub his toe on the brick.
+and thus stub his toe on the brick.

 First thing I would do, kick a hat.

-Or off a head, I don't care.
+Oh or off ahead, I don't care.

 You can get your leg up really high.

 Who kicks a hat?
-What?

-What would happen is people are picking up a free hat
+What would happen is people are picking up a free hat and say, oh, I'm so sorry.

-Kicking a hat
+Kicking a hat.

-But it was so common
+But it was so common.

 Where's the pigeon sympathiser now?

-Just worried about that poor brick getting kicked
+Just worried about that poor brick getting kicked.

-If you draw a line in weird places
+You draw a line in weird places.

 The second one's more of a classic, I think.